Day Itinerary

 Open Details

 The Church of San Giovanni al Sepolcro is a Romanesque religious building in the city centre, originally built in the 9th century by the Prince of Taranto, Boemondo I d'Altavilla, who was one of the leaders of the First Crusade.
+The circular shape of the church is inspired by the Holy Sepulchre of Jesus in Jerusalem, a symbolic place for the Crusaders.

 A little further on you can stop at the shop L'hospitale del Turista where you can find various souvenirs.